Adobe Stock milk

 A patchwork of conflicting state ingredient laws could drive grocery costs up 12 percent for American households if regulations passed in Louisiana, Texas and West Virginia are replicated nationwide, according to a study released Feb.
 20 by Americans for Ingredient Transparency.

-Regional impact and distribution effects
+Regional impact, distribution effects

-Laws recently passed in Louisiana, Texas and West Virginia will cost consumers in those states a combined $17.1 billion more per year on groceries versus a uniform approach, the study found.
-Nearly 1 million consumers in neighboring states like New Mexico, Oklahoma and Arkansas could also face higher prices due to regional distribution networks.
+Recent laws in Louisiana, Texas and West Virginia will cost consumers in those states a combined $17.1 billion more per year on groceries versus a uniform approach, the study found.

 Americans for Ingredient Transparency supports federal legislation establishing a national uniform standard for ingredient safety and transparency that would prevent cost increases from a patchwork of 50 different state bills.

-“The only way to prevent this massive cost hike is for Congress to take the lead on the issue instead of the states and pass a uniform national standard for ingredient safety and transparency that keeps food affordable.”
+“The only way to prevent this massive cost hike is for Congress to take the lead on the issue instead of the states and pass a uniform national standard for ingredient safety and transparency that keeps food affordable,” said Andy Koenig, senior advisor to Americans for Ingredient Transparency.

-Policy Navigation Group is a Virginia-based consulting firm with a team of senior policy analysts with 50 years of OMB experience.
 The firm’s analyses follow OMB’s directives and analytic requirements and has prepared economic analyses for major issues including USDA’s National Bioengineered Food Disclosure Labeling Standard, EPA’s particulate matter ambient air standards and FDA’s voluntary sodium reduction goals.

 Americans for Ingredient Transparency is an advocacy coalition of concerned Americans, policy experts, farmers and business leaders that seeks to establish one national standard for ingredient transparency using consistent, science- and risk-based principles.